 Some language schools specialise in something specific, for example, academic English or IELTS preparation.
 Many Vietnamese students either study abroad or in an international university in Vietnam so they need to achieve a specific level in IELTS before they do.

 Like Thailand, English teachers in Vietnam are also used in government and private schools to teach the children English during their school English lessons.
-Unlike Thailand, teachers don’t work directly for the government school.
+Unlike Thailand, teachers don’t usually work directly for the government school.
 Instead, language schools in Vietnam employ teachers and send them to various schools to teach lessons.
 The advantages of this are that the language schools provide the syllabus and teaching materials and provide professional development.
 In Thailand, these aspects can be missing!
-However, the disadvantages are that you will be
+However, the disadvantages are that you could end up

 Vietnam has both government and private universities.
 Some of them employ English teachers, as well as teachers for business and other subject classes.
 These jobs tend to be found from inside the country through contacts.